Here are a few things to help you in your preparations....

 What key issues are covered in marriage preparation?

 Marriage preparation programs help couples to understand both the practical and spiritual realities of married life.
 Typical topics include the meaning of marriage as a sacrament; faith, prayer and the Church; roles in marriage; communication and conflict resolution; children, parenthood, and Natural Family Planning; finances; and family of origin.

 Is there a cost for marriage preparation programs?

 Most programs charge a modest fee to cover the cost of materials.
 Programs that require an overnight stay include an additional cost for rooms and meals.
 Assistance is frequently available for couples who would otherwise be unable to participate.

 Does the Church offer any programs to help couples to improve their marriage?

 Yes.
 Peer ministry for married couples is widespread.
 Many couples participate in Marriage Encounter (www.wwme.org), which offers a weekend experience and ongoing community support.
 Many couples meet in parish-based small groups; ministries such as Teams of Our Lady, and Christian Family Movement also use the small group approach.
 Some parishes sponsor a retreat day or evening of reflection for married couples.
 Others offer a mentoring system that matches older couples with younger ones.
 Retrouvaille offers a lifeline for troubled marriages that has proven itself effective.
-For information about any of these programs, call the Office for Adult and Family Faith Formation 412-456-3160.
+For information about any of these programs, please call 412-456-3112.